YunoHost/doc/dkim.md

 # DKIM

+<div class="alert alert-danger">This page is deprecated.
+DKIM is now by default integrated in YunoHost with [Rspamd](https://rspamd.com)/rmilter.</div>

 ##### Note:
 * This is the 2nd revision of this Work In Progress How-To activate [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) in YunoHost.
 * Le DKIM and SPF prevent emails which could be sent with your domain name from a non legitim server.
 This avoid spam.